flutter/website/flutter-for-xamarin-forms.md

 ## What is the equivalent of a ScrollView?

-In Xamarin.Forms you use a ScrollView wrap around a `VisualElement` and if the content is larger than the device screen, it scrolls.
+In Xamarin.Forms, a `ScrollView` wraps around a `VisualElement` and, if the content is larger than the device screen, it scrolls.

 In Flutter, the closest match is the `SingleChildScrollView` widget.
 You simply fill the Widget with the content that you want to be scrollable.